Olympiapark Berlin: Olympic preparations by the Nazi Reich

-March's stadium was modern in its aesthetics, which did not match the Nazi's goal to utilize the Olympics to display themselves as an imperial power in the mold of the Roman Empire.
+March's stadium was modern in its aesthetics, which did not match the Nazi's goal to use the Olympics to display themselves as an imperial power in the mold of the Roman Empire.
 March's design lacked the monumental scale and neo-classical architecture that were the core values of Nazi architecture.
 Hitler allegedly had even threatened to cancel the Berlin games altogether if March's stadium was not altered to his satisfaction.
-After being appointed, Speer designed a neo-classical facade for the stadium literally overnight in order to meet Hitler's satisfaction.
+After being appointed, Speer designed a neo-classical facade for the stadium literally overnight to meet Hitler's satisfaction.
 Speer's design was used, and clad March's stadium's exposed steel frame with stone.
 Characteristically of Nazi architecture, Speer's design placed stone pillars and colonnades over steel supports.

 March aspired to design a Modern monument, while Hitler hoped to create a distorted vision of ancient Rome, much as he aspired to do politically.

 The stadium's exterior height gave it a profile 54 feet tall, but the stadium was sunk 45 into the ground, both allowing greater spectator circulation into and out of the stadium as the upper seating ring was located nearer to the ground-level since the lower ring was below-ground, as well as creating a much larger interior than is expected by visitors due to its exterior profile only showing a portion of the venue.
 This effect is similar to that of Michigan Stadium.
-Unlike most previous Olympic Stadiums (such as Panathenaic Stadium and Los Angeles Memorial Coliseum) March's new Olympic Stadium took the shape of an oval rather than utilizing the traditional open-ended horseshoe-shape that many other Olympic Stadiums had.
+Unlike most previous Olympic Stadiums (such as Panathenaic Stadium and Los Angeles Memorial Coliseum) March's new Olympic Stadium took the shape of an oval rather than using the traditional open-ended horseshoe-shape that many other Olympic Stadiums had.

-The stadium's neoclassical design was intended to evoke similarities to the Coliseum in Rome.
+The stadium's neoclassical design was intended to evoke similarities to the Colosseum in Rome.
 Its size was intended to be imposing.

 The stadium's columns were decorated with Olympic imagery.
 The stadium's interior featured grand concourses covered with Nazi flags.

 Aware of the political significance of architecture as a mode to promote Nazi ideology, Hitler demanded that the Olympic Stadium be constructed entirely using German materials.

 The stadium was constructed on an east-west orientation.

 The stadium could hold 120,000 spectators, and had seating room for 65,000.